 On-time EAS applications for the 2015 admission period close 30 September 2014.
 Late EAS applications for consideration in the UAC Main Round close early January 2015.

 UWS elite athletes or performers bonus scheme

-UWS is recognised as an elite athlete-friendly university.
+UWS is recognised as an Elite Athlete-Friendly university.
 Students who have been disadvantaged during their current or previous year 12 studies due to performance and training commitments are encouraged to apply for the elite athletes or performers bonus scheme.

 To apply complete the UWS Elite Athletes or Performers Scheme Application [PDF, 187Kb] (opens in a new window) form and submit it directly to UWS, marked to the attention of UAC Admissions.

 You will need to provide:

 - a personal statement detailing your performance and training commitments (include an explanation on how this has impacted on your studies)

 - an educational impact statement completed by a responsible person who has a personal knowledge of your performance and training commitments and impact on your studies (Responsible persons may include your coach/trainer, the Director of a performance body (such as the Director of a theatre group or the Director of an institute of sport) or the chair of a committee responsible for organising a competitive event)